jo-tools/sudoku/README.md

   - Enter your own Sudoku puzzle
   - Generate a random Sudoku puzzle with a given number of clues
 - Solve the Sudoku puzzle
-  - Interactively edit puzzles in a desktop UI with on the fly validation
+  - Interactively edit puzzles with on the fly validation
   - Let the solver complete the puzzle

 ### Logic
 *The solver uses a classic backtracking algorithm with rule checking to guarantee correct solutions.
-Random puzzle generation is based on creating a full valid grid, applying digit shuffling, and then removing cells to reach the desired clue count.*
+Random puzzle generation is based on creating a full valid grid, applying digit shuffling, and then removing cells to reach the desired clue count while enforcing a unique solution.*

 ### ScreenShot